-The Department of Landscape Architecture offers a comprehensive and accredited first professional Master of Landscape Architecture (MLA), a research-focused Master of Landscape Architecture (MLA), and a Doctor of Philosophy in Landscape Architecture (PhD).
+The Department of Landscape Architecture offers a comprehensive and accredited first professional Master of Landscape Architecture (MLA), a research-focused, post-professional Master of Landscape Architecture (MLA), and a Doctor of Philosophy in Landscape Architecture (PhD).
 The breadth of the profession of landscape architecture and our relationships with other departments at the University of Oregon allow students to pursue concurrent master’s degrees with other departments in the College of Design (e.g., Community and Regional Planning, Nonprofit Management) or specializations elsewhere in the university (e.g., Ecological Design Certificate or Graduate Specialization in Food Studies).

 Let Us Show You Around